 On a Personal Note

 Tiffany was born and raised in San Antonio, where she attended UTSA.
 There she served as editor of the Paisano Independent Student Newspaper and attended UTSA’s pre-law academy.
 After graduating from UTSA, she received her law degree from Texas Tech University School of Law.
-She is married and has two amazing children, one in college and one in preschool.
+She has two amazing children, one in college and one in preschool.
 She enjoys New York Times crossword puzzles and comic book movies.
 Tiffany was a founding member of Comal Cops For Kids Foundation and has sat on the board as Treasurer since 2009.
 In this time, through the Annual Gruene Turkey Trot, she has helped to raise over $140,000 for grants for non-profit entities that help law enforcement better serve abused and neglected children.

 - “Developing a Capital Project,” Tiffany Leal, Texas District & County Attorneys Association Annual Criminal & Civil Law Update, September 2019

 - “Subdivisions,” Tiffany Leal and Rebecca Lundberg, Texas District & County Attorneys Association Civil Law Seminar, May 2019

 - “Issues in Competency,” Tiffany Leal, Texas District & County Attorneys Association Civil Law Seminar, May 2018

 - “The New Age of Cyberbullying,” Tiffany Leal and Jennifer Tharp, Texas District & County Attorneys Association Crimes Against Children Seminar, April 2018